SandorBalazsHU/elte-ik-gpgpu-rigid-body-simulation/README.md

 * Then you can set the simulation box size.
 * Then you can set the balls number.
 [1-1500]
 * Then you can apply random XZ and Y ball start position.
 (Works after reset)
 * <b>The most importent is the RUN switch.
-Here you can START/STOP the simulation.<b>
+Here you can START/STOP the simulation.</b>
 * Then you can switch on/off the ball to ball collision.
 * Then you can reinitialise the simulation.
 (RESET)
 * Then you can switch on/off the small box.

 ![](https://github.com/SandorBalazsHU/elte-ik-gpgpu-rigid-body-simulation/blob/master/Images/Img03.jpg)

 ## The virtual folders: